 Macroeconomics studies the choices made by governments & the consequences of those decisions.
 The UK government has four main macroeconomic objectives:

 - Sustainable economic growth around 2%.

 - Low unemployment around 3%

 - Inflation at 2%.

 - An improving balance of payments (selling more exports).

-The UK is currently experiencing low growth having recently recovered from a sustained period of inflation and a recession in 2023.
 Study these graphs showing the UK's current macroeconomic performance.

 To find out more, read these articles: